The Art Of Gushing Orgasms!

-Of course, it passes down the urethra, where fluid from the Skene’s glands or prostatic tissue can mix in with the urine, so you might expect some difference in chemical composition to “normal” pee.
+As it passes down the urethra, fluid from the Skene’s glands or prostatic tissue can mix in with the urine.
+So you might expect some difference in chemical composition to “normal” pee.

-But even if that is correct, it doesn’t satisfy some women, who are adamant that the fluid they ejaculate in large quantities is NOT urine.
+But even if that is correct, it doesn’t satisfy some women.
+They are adamant that the fluid they ejaculate in large quantities when they are made to squirt is NOT urine.

-On blance, I think the evidence now seems to show that the fluid that emerges during squirting gushing is indeed urine.
+On balance, I think the evidence shows that the fluid which emerges during squirting or gushing is indeed urine.
 Chemical analysis and bladder ultrasound does seem to confirm that.
 But who knows?
 Tomorrow is another day!